CNA-Tech/PKS-Ninja/LabGuides/PKSBackupVelero-PV3774/readme.md

 </Details>
 <br/>

-1.2 ssh to the cli-vm and download and uncompress the Velero distribution and move the velero binary into your PATH:
+1.2 ssh to the `cli-vm`, download and uncompress the Velero distribution and move the `velero` binary into your `PATH`:

 ```bash
 mkdir velero